Natural Remedies As Treatment: Herbs For Depression

 Amino and fatty acids

 Acids and SAM-e are related supplements often taken together to combat depression.
-There are two kinds of acids that the body needs: amino acids and fatty acids.
-Although not herbs, amino acids are present in many foods humans eat, including herbs, and they are vital for survival and well-being.
+The body needs two kinds of acids: amino acids and fatty acids.
+Although not herbs, amino acids are present in many foods humans eat, including herbs, which are vital for survival and well-being.
+The amino acids L-tyrosine and gamma-aminobutyric acid (GABA) are connected to brain health and mood control.
+A deficiency in GABA is theorized to be a risk factor for major depressive disorder and other depressive disorders.

 Trials where the dietary supplement was used alone have yielded more limited results, suggesting that they have the most impact on those deficient in omega-3 fatty acids.
 The National Center for Complementary and Integrative Health has noted that more research is needed before omega-3 fatty acids can be recommended as a primary or secondary treatment for depressive symptoms.